foundriesio/docs/source/reference-manual/security/secure-elements/secure-element.050.rst

 and `libckteec`_ to interface with the PKCS#11 implementation.

-The `apdu`_ based interface in fact enables privileged user applications to access the Secure Element; it does so by allowing the normal world to send APDU frames that encode data and operations to the SE05x using OP-TEE's SCP03 enabled secure session.
+The `apdu`_ based interface in fact enables privileged user applications to access the Secure Element.
+It does this by allowing the normal world to send APDU frames that encode data and operations to the SE05x using OP-TEE's SCP03 enabled secure session.